-A student who receives a grade of "F" or "F" in any course will be dismissed from their program.
-Students who wish to be considered for readmission to the same program must write a letter to the Graduate Studies Program and Policy Committee in care of the Registrar detailing the reasons for readmission.
-The Committee may recommend readmission after a period of 12 months following the term in which the "F" or "F" occurred, or recommend against readmission.
+Students may be considered for readmission to the same program.
+A detailed written request for readmission must be sent to the Dean of Graduate Studies.
+The Graduate Studies Program and Policy Committee will review the request and may recommend readmission after a period of up to 12 months following the term in which the student did not meet the above standards or may recommend against readmission.
 Normally only one re-application to the program will be considered.

-2.2.11 Time Limit for Program Completion
+2.2.10 Time Limit for Program Completion